 Paleo Meal Prep Power Bowls

 Julia Mueller is the genius behind the healthy recipes website, The Roasted Root.
-Some of you may already be familiar with her because she reviewed the Baja Fish Taco Bowls recipe from MY cookbook on her site.
+Some of you may already be familiar with her because she reviewed the Baja Fish Taco Bowls from my cookbook on her site.

 What is Raita?